Bacons-1890-london-majesty-maps.jpg

 Belle de jour thus exemplifies Buñuel’s distinctive approach to cinematic decadence.
 Rather than portraying perversion directly, he frames it through ellipsis, irony, and the surreal logic of dreams.
 The result is not only a study of bourgeois hypocrisy and erotic repression but also a poetic meditation on the unseen dimensions of desire.
 Buñuel’s cinema of decadence turns perversity itself into a kind of visual poetry – enigmatic, unsettling, and enduringly modern.

 Visconti linked himself to writers like Baudelaire, Huysmans, Proust, and above all Thomas Mann.
 Mann, he said, was ‘a decadent of German culture’, while he was one ‘of Italian formation’.
-That formation was shaped by the Risorgimento (the nationalist unification of Italy, 1860-70), which became the subject of several of his films.
-Senso (1954), adapted from Camillo Boito’s proto-decadent novel, dramatised aristocratic betrayal of nationalist ideals, and Il Gattopardo [The Leopard] (1963), based on Giuseppe Tomasi di Lampedusa’s novel, offered a more ironic portrait of aristocratic decline, epitomized by Tancredi’s paradoxical maxim: ‘If we want things to stay as they are, things will have to change’.
+That formation was the nationalist unification of Italy (1860-70), known as the Risorgimento which became the subject of two of his films.
+Senso (1954), adapted from Camillo Boito’s proto-decadent novel, dramatised aristocratic betrayal of nationalist ideals, and Il Gattopardo [The Leopard] (1963), based on Giuseppe Tomasi di Lampedusa’s novel, offered a more ironic portrait of aristocratic decline, epitomised by the bankrupt duke Tancredi’s paradoxical maxim: ‘If we want things to stay as they are, things will have to change’.
 In both films, the aristocracy’s survival was achieved at the expense of genuine revolution – a process Antonio Gramsci derided as trasformismo.
 For Visconti, himself both aristocrat and Communist, the contradictions of class, ideology, and aesthetic beauty converged in this decadent ambivalence.

 The connection to Gabriele D’Annunzio was inevitable.
 However repelled Visconti may have been by D’Annunzio’s fascist politics, he acknowledged him as an inescapable cultural ancestor: ‘We’re all his children’.
 D’Annunzio, through novels like Il Piacere (1889) and L’Innocente (1892), shaped Italian decadentismo.
 Unlike the French decadent hero Des Esseintes, who lives decadence as memory, or the transgressive but moralised figures of British decadence, D’Annunzio’s antiheroes pursue pleasure actively and philosophically, often filtered through Nietzschean notions of the superuomo [superman].
 In L’Innocente, the aristocratic libertine Tullio Hermil embodies this type: a man who believes himself beyond judgment, beyond morality, and beyond the reach of law.
 Visconti’s L’Innocente (1976) translates D’Annunzio’s novel into cinema with the lavish authenticity of his earlier period dramas, this time immersing the viewer in the opulence of the belle époque.
 The casting of Laura Antonelli as Giuliana underscores the film’s historical layering: an actress associated with contemporary sex comedies playing a nineteenth-century aristocratic wife, yet also coded with echoes of Visconti’s own mother and even the legendary actress Eleonora Duse, D’Annunzio’s mistress.
 Giuliana thus becomes both a period figure and a vehicle for more contemporary values, particularly resonant in the context of 1970s Italian feminism.